yadt/try-it-yourself/README.md

     postfix:
 ```

-please check if the postfix process is up and running on minion side. ```sudo
+Please check if the postfix process is up and running on minion side. ```sudo
 service postfix status```.
 You can use any process you want but avoid using
 the ```sshd``` process :-) .